-With the following exceptions and stipulations identified in Section IV., the monies as defined above will be placed in the current program year's public facilities category.
+With the following exceptions and stipulations identified, the monies as defined above will be placed in the current program year's public facilities category.
 The monies will be used to fund the project with the highest score that is next in line for funding.